 Inland Rail Information

-Potentially the freight-only trains on this line will be 3.6km long with two (2) shipping containers stacked on top of each other on each wagon.
+Potentially the freight-only trains on this line will be 3.6km long with two (2) shipping containers stacked on top of each other on most wagons.

 The project is being delivered by the Australian Rail Track Corporation (ARTC).